esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 >
 {: .discussion}

-## Combining Scrum and Kanban (Scrumban)

-Kanban is great for processes focused on continuous delivery with changing priorities.
-On the other hand, Scrum divides work into a series of time-boxed iterations called sprints (see [episode 3](./03-scrum-into.md)).

-But maybe a combination of Scrum and Kanban (known as "Scrumban") is what your team would benefit the most from.

-Scrumban manifests itself in different ways depending on your team characteristics.
-The team may use team meetings (like retrospective and planning) from Scrum and a continuous workflow with WIP limits from Kanban.

 > ## Exercise
 >
 > Imagine that you are working with a Kanban board.
 One of the work items in “In